 This was an interesting discussion I stumbled upon while reading Reddit from my bed today.
-The migraines and dizzy spells have really created havoc on my sleep schedule.
 I wound up staying up all last night and passed out around 10 am this morning.
 I’m not sure if it’s my new bed that’s uncomfortable, or if it’s just me.

 There was a question in one of the subs I’m in asking “what happened to your best friend? why did you ditch them?”